cncf/k8s-conformance/v1.11/miaoyun/README.md

 To setup kubectl, Copy the kubectl setup commands in settings and execute them on the remote node.

 Run the conformance test:
-Download a binary release of the sonobuoy v0.11.6, and run:
+Download the latest binary release of sonobuoy, and run:
 ```
 sonobuoy run
 ```